-Dominik Kohr sets new red card record
+Dominik Kohr sets new record for most red cards in the Bundesliga

 Mainz defender Dominik Kohr set an unwanted Bundesliga record on Matchday 11 by receiving the ninth red card of his career, meaning he has now been sent off in Germany's top flight more than any other player in history.